-Associate Professor Linda Steele (she/her) has been researching disability law and social issues for over a decade, having previously been a solicitor with the Intellectual Disability Rights Service.
+Professor Linda Steele (she/her) has been researching disability law and social issues for over a decade, having previously been a solicitor with the Intellectual Disability Rights Service.
 Her research focuses on the role of law, human rights and transitional justice in perpetration, redress and repair of violence and other injustices experienced by disabled and older people.
+She explores these concerns in a range of contexts including institutionalisation, sterilisation, criminal justice incarceration, restrictive practices, and segregated employment.

-Dr Steele's research has been cited by law reform commissions, parliamentary committees and Royal Commissions.
+Linda deeply values working with disabled people and Disabled People’s Organisations across many of her research projects.
+Many of her recent research publications are available in accessible Easy Read summaries.
+Linda's research has been cited by law reform commissions, parliamentary committees and Royal Commissions.
 She is a co-author of research reports commissioned by the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

-Dr Steele teaches civil court procedure law and mental health and disability law.
+Linda teaches civil court procedure law and mental health and disability law.
 She is currently exploring reparative pedagogies through her own teaching methods.
-In 2021 Dr Steele was the inaugural recipient of the Australian Legal Education Award (ALEA) for Excellence in Teaching (Engagement) for ‘transforming students’ understanding of disability and mental health law and empowering them to become agents of disability justice through engaging with communities’.
+In 2021 Linda was the inaugural recipient of the Australian Legal Education Award (ALEA) for Excellence in Teaching (Engagement) for ‘transforming students’ understanding of disability and mental health law and empowering them to become agents of disability justice through engaging with communities’.
+In 2020 Linda was awarded the UTS Teaching and Learning Citation for ‘empowering law students to be agents of disability justice’.

 Collaborators